Francis de Groot: Sydney Harbour Bridge opening ceremony incident

-He became famous when, on Saturday 19 March 1932, he upstaged Lang at the opening of the Sydney Harbour Bridge, before a crowd of 300,000 people.
+He became famous when, on 19 March 1932, he upstaged Lang at the opening of the Sydney Harbour Bridge, before a crowd of 300,000 people.
 He was not a member of the official party but, on horseback and dressed in his military uniform, he was able to blend in with the escort party of NSW Lancers.
-Lang was about to cut the ribbon to formally open the bridge, when de Groot rode forward and drew his ceremonial sword, making to cut the ribbon and declare the bridge open "in the name of the decent and respectable people of New South Wales".
+Lang was about to cut the ribbon to formally open the bridge, when de Groot rode forward and drew his ceremonial sword, attempting to cut the ribbon and declare the bridge open "in the name of the decent and respectable people of New South Wales".
 While many accounts say de Groot succeeded in slashing the ribbon, at least one eyewitness has disputed the claim and suggested it was probably broken by the hooves of his rearing horse.

 He said this was in protest that the Governor of New South Wales, Sir Philip Game, had not been invited to perform the ceremony.
 The Mayor of North Sydney, Hubert Primrose, an official participant at the opening ceremony, was also a member of the New Guard, but whether he was involved in planning de Groot's act is unknown.
 De Groot was also said to have later joined the White Army, another fascist organisation founded in Victoria in 1931.

 Arrest

-W.J.
-Mackay, Chief of the CBI pulled de Groot from his horse, arrested him, and confiscated his ceremonial sword.
+W. J. Mackay, Chief of the CBI pulled de Groot from his horse, arrested him, and confiscated his ceremonial sword.
 Initially he was taken to a small police station attached to the toll house on the Sydney Harbour Bridge.
 Later in the day he was sent to the Lunatic Reception House at Darlinghurst, where he was formally charged with being insane and not under proper care and control.
 On the same afternoon de Groot was examined by Eric Hilliard, psychiatrist and medical superintendent of Parramatta Mental Hospital, who determined that de Groot was not insane.
 The following day de Groot was examined by W.S.
-Dawson, Professor of Psychiatry at Sydney University, and by John McPherson.
+Dawson, Professor of Psychiatry at the University of Sydney, and by John McPherson.
 Both doctors found him to be completely sane.

-On Monday 21 March 1932, de Groot appeared before Mr. McDougall, Stipendiary Magistrate, for the hearing of the charge of insanity.
+On 21 March 1932, de Groot appeared before Mr. McDougall, Stipendiary Magistrate, for the hearing of the charge of insanity.
 Detective Superintendent Mackay gave evidence to the effect that de Groot's actions on the Bridge were those of an insane man.
-Subsequently Eric Hilliard gave his opinion, based on his examination of de Groot, that de Groot was sane.
+Subsequently, Eric Hilliard gave his opinion, based on his examination of de Groot, that de Groot was sane.
 The magistrate subsequently ordered de Groot's discharge from the Reception House.